Azure/ResourceModules/docs/wiki/The library - Module design.md

 Each module in CARML contains a `defaultTelemetry` deployment  `'pid-<GUID>-${uniqueString(deployment().name)}'`, resulting in deployments such as `'pid-<GUID>-nx2c3rnlt2wru'`.

+> **Note:** Though implemented at each level in a module hierarchy (e.g. storage account & blobServices), the deployment will only happen for the top-level module in a deployment, but not for its children.
+To illustrate this better, see the following examples:
+> - Deployment of the KeyVault module and 2 Secrets: Results in 1 `PID` deployment for the KeyVault (and none for the secrets)
+> - Deployment of the Secret module: Results in 1 `PID` deployment for the Secret

 This resource enables the team responsible for CARML to query the number of deployments of a given template from Azure - and as such get insights into its adoption.

 When using CARML's CI environment you can enable/disable this deployment by switching the `enableDefaultTelemetry` setting in the `settings.json` file in the repository's root.
 This value is automatically injected into each individual deployment that is executed as part of the environment's pipeline.